Solar thermal systems use heat from the sun to make hot water for homes and buildings.

 - Solar collectors on the roof

-Together, these parts move heat from the sun into your water supply.
+Together, these parts collect heat from the sun and move it into your home’s hot water supply.

-Next, a small pump moves the warm fluid through pipes from the roof down to the hot water tank.
+As the fluid gets warmer, a small pump moves it through pipes from the roof to the hot water tank.

 4. Hot Water Builds Up

-After that, the water in the tank grows hotter and stays ready for taps, showers, and sinks.
+The water in the tank gradually gets hotter and stays ready for daily use.

 5. The Cycle Repeats